lpaulic/knowhow/domains/software/books/software-development-methodologies/pragmatic-programmer.md

 ## 1 A Pragmatic Philosophy

-Being a pragmatic programer is displaying an attitude, a style, a philosophy of approaching problems and their solution.
+Being a pragmatic programmer is displaying an attitude, a style, a philosophy of approaching problems and their solution.
 Thinking about a problem placing it in the grander context of things, the big picture.
 Without the bit picture informed decisions and intelligent compromises can not be made.